 It is hereditary in many cases, and the mother, father or other close relative may have one.

 Babies with a tongue-tie who are having difficulties with breastfeeding initially may need help with optimal positioning and attachment of the baby to the breast.
 The baby with a tongue tie who is not well attached, will compress the nipple, not the breast, when feeding and as a result may not get sufficient milk.
-This may also cause nipple pain and trauma for their mother.
-Therefore, if difficulties persist, after a thorough feeding assessment, dividing (sometimes referred to as releasing, clipping or snipping) the tongue tie and allowing increased tongue movement will assist the baby to attach effectively to the breast.
+This may also cause nipple pain and trauma when breastfeeding.
+Therefore, if difficulties persist, after a thorough feeding assessment, dividing (sometimes referred to as releasing or snipping) the tongue tie and allowing increased tongue movement will assist the baby to attach effectively to the breast.

 It is important to note that not all tongue ties need to be divided and in some situations breastfeeding problems can be prevented or resolved by the mother receiving correct support right from the beginning.

-If you need further advice or support on this subject, please speak to your Midwife or Health Visitor, or contact the Infant Feeding Advisors at the L&D. Then you will be referred to appropriate local services for support and advice.
+If you need further advice or support on this subject, please speak to your Midwife or Health Visitor, or contact the Infant Feeding Team at the hospital.
+You will then be referred to further support and assessment.

-At www.tongue-tie.org.uk you can also find information on tongue tie, as well as how to contact a private Lactation Consultant in your local area should you wish to do so.
+At the Association of Tongue Tie Practitioners (ATP) website, you can also find information on tongue tie, as well as how to contact a private Tongue Tie Practitioner in your local area should you wish to do so.